-Campaigns are a powerful tool to let you know the opinion of your end users about a particular subject.
-The power of campaigns comes to some extent from the fact that you can address questions to potentially all of the end users with a single action.
-Contrary to the creation of an investigation or a metric in the Finder, the publication of a campaign has a direct impact on the end users.
-When you publish a campaign, users receive either notifications that prompt them to take the survey (if notifications are enabled) or the survey itself.
-Because answering the questions of a campaign may disrupt the daily work routine of the end users, you must plan your campaigns with special care.
+Campaigns are a very powerful tool to know what your end-users think of a particular subject.
+The power of campaigns comes to some extent from the fact that you can address questions to potentially all of your end-users with a single action.
+Contrary to the creation of an investigation or a metric in the Finder, the publication of a campaign has a direct impact on the end-users.
+When you publish a campaign, users receive notifications that prompt them to take the survey.
+Because answering the questions of a campaign may disrupt the daily work routine of the end-users, you must plan your campaigns with special care.

 To design a successful campaign, consider the following points:

 - State what you want to achieve with the help of all stakeholders.

 - Take appropriate action once your campaign is finished.

 - Clearly define the group of users targeted by the campaign.

 - Adapt the language of the questions in the campaign to the target audience.

 - The length and duration of the campaign.

 - Ask only a few questions per campaign.